-The technical standards are now framed in a manner that they are guidance as opposed to the regulations which are mandatory.
+The technical standards are presented as guidance as opposed to the regulations which are mandatory.
 On occasion there can be differences in opinions over a technical or procedural matter, or a perceived lack of consistency with another verifier.
 To address this Local Authority Building Standards Scotland (LABSS) have in place a dispute resolution service.
 This can involve the verifier escalating the enquiry to LABSS who then seek a national view before publishing their interpretation.
 The Council has a robust complaints procedure for dealing with all forms of complaint.